heptarch/heptarch.github.io/drafts/demon.md

  of the artefact.
 I meant 'instructions' figuratively."

-Madras, the GPO, the House of Lords, even Westminster, fade from the Duke's vision and resolve themselves into a single burning question:
-"What *is* it?"
-Ellen:
+Madras, the GPO, the House of Lords, even Westminster, fade from the Duke's vision and resolve themselves into a single question: "What *is* it?"
+Ellen: "I'm afraid we will never know."

 <p align="center">
   ⁂